vmware-tanzu/tanzu-dev-portal/content/guides/spring/scdf-mongodb.md

 * Browse to http://IP-ADDRESS:8080/dashboard, where IP-ADDRESS should be the IP address of the *kubectl* host.
 You will see the Spring Cloud Data Flow dashboard.
 * On the "Applications" page, click the "Add Application(s)" button.
 * Select the option to "Bulk import application coordinates from an HTTP URI location".
 * Select the "Stream Apps (RabbitMQ/Docker)" category.
-The import URL will be pre-filled for you.
+The import URL will be prefilled for you.
 * Click "Import the application(s)" to start the import process.

   ![Import process](/images/guides/spring/scdf-mongodb/import-apps.png)